mark0o/mdp/documentation.md

 Codeblock can be used to display code, with support of syntax highlighting for a wide variety of programming languages.

 To add a codeblock simply add a `<code>` tag.
-Make sure you also add the `mdp-language=""` attribute with the language the code you want to display is written in.
+Make sure you also add the `mdp-language=""` attribute with the language the code you want to display is written in for syntax highlighting.

 So for example this code: